acidg/womolin-fw-mbed/docs/protocol.md

 The message ID of the state broadcast has to be unique for each virtual device.
 The data of the state broadcast message starts with the type ID of the virtual device.
 The 2 least significant bits of the type ID are reserved.
-Therefore virtual device type IDs start from 0x04.
+Therefore, the lowest virtual device type IDs is 0x04.

 | **Field**       | Msg Identifier  | Data Byte 0  | Data Bytes 1..n       |
 | --------------- | --------------- | ------------ | --------------------- |